lin/cs/README.md

 Then, by introducing flip flop(DFF), we could store and retrieve data at will.
 Not only a single bit of data, but a sequence of bits can be saved and accessed using flip flop techniques.

-To make computer Turing Complete, conditional jump is needed.
+To make computer Turing Complete, jump is needed.
 That's what program counter does.
 Program counter can be made using combinatory logic and store/write data using flip-flop based register.

-The ALU is to compute combinatory logic, and CPU is for reading / writing data (DFF), calling ALU (NAND)to compute and controling (NAND & DFF) commands.
+The ALU is to compute combinatory logic (with helper funcitons like add, inc, multi, xor, shift etc.), and CPU is for reading / writing data (DFF), calling ALU (NAND)to compute and controling (NAND & DFF) commands.

 To access the memory, we need a register to store the address of memory (Memory Register).